alexandrelugand/Lucky/Readme.md

 - Add `EMSDK` environment variable with value = `C:\emsdk`
 - Add `Emscripten` environment variable with value = `C:\emsdk\upstream\emscripten`
 - You can alos add `C:\emsdk` and `C:\emsdk\upstream\emscripten` in PATH environment variable
+- Install 3.1.34 specific version (same as dotnet using) with command `emsdk install 3.1.34`
 - Check if EMCC compiler works fine in cmd console with command:
     ```
     emsdk_env